The MOOC Case Book: Case Studies in MOOC Design,

 This book will be of great interest to designers, developers, and instructional facilitators of Massive Open Online courses, as well as academics and consumers of MOOC content.
 This book could be used as a textbook or supplementary resource in Educational/ Instructional Technology programs and courses focusing on instructional design for e-learning, distance education trends and issues, and issues in higher education.
 This book can also be used as a handbook to guide administrators, IT professionals, instructional designers, and faculty in the planning, development, and implementation of successful MOOC initiatives.

-Please use the Chapter Proposal Submission Form to submit your proposal for review.
+Please use the Chapter Submission Form to submit your chapter draft for review.

 The publishing date for the book will be determined in an agreement with the publisher, Linus Books, and is estimated for a mid-2015 release.

 - April 15, 2014: Notification of Acceptance for Extended Call

 - June 30, 2014: Full Chapter Submission Deadline

 - September 30, 2014: Results of Peer Reviews Emailed to Author(s)